Noise increase in Warburg: Bundeswehr practices with attack helicopters at night!

-noise pollution at a glance
+Noise pollution at a glance

-- Göttingen (Lower Saxony)
+- Göttingen (Niedersachsen)

-- Mühlhausen (Unstrut-Hainich-Kreis, Thuringia)
+- Mühlhausen (Unstrut-Hainich-Kreis, Thüringen)

 - Alsfeld